About Our Community Garden

 Our community garden has come about through an initiative launched in 2016 dubbed Eco-Auburn, a collaboration between the church and community members.

-A plot about 50 by 40 feet on Church land abutting the Pappas Recreational Complex has been tilled (with thanks to Luke and Whitney Slepin of Abundance Family Farm in Charlton) and subdivided for interested individuals or groups parties to cultivate.
+A plot about 50 by 40 feet on Church land abutting the Pappas Recreational Complex has been tilled (with thanks to Luke and Whitney Slepin of Abundance Family Farm in Charlton) and subdivided for interested individuals or groups to cultivate (with thanks to Chris Connole).
 Years ago, this land was used for pasture and haying.
 A soil sample sent to UMass Amherst for analysis has confirmed that the soil is in good shape for supporting crops.

 How to get Involved